Maximum sustainable yield from interacting fish stocks in an uncertain world: two policy choices and underlying trade-offs: Methods

 \subsection{Operating model}

-The operating model of an MSE is the model used to represent ``reality''.
-In our study, this is the Population Dynamical Matching Model \citep{rossberg07:_flat, fung13:_why_slow_recover,rossberg13:_food_webs_biodiv}.
+The operating model representing ``reality'' in our MSE is the Population Dynamical Matching Model \citep[PDMM;][]{rossberg07:_flat, fung13:_why_slow_recover,rossberg13:_food_webs_biodiv}.
 It describes structure and dynamics of aquatic food webs with species resolution.
+Species in the PDMM have different maturation body masses, which determine, through allometric scaling laws \citep{yodzis92:_body_size_dyna}, maximum growth rates and consumption-independent loss rates (metabolic losses and non-predation mortality).
+The consumption of a resource species by a consumer species is modelled through a Type II functional response, modified to model prey-switching following \cite{leeuwen13:_switching}.
+For any two species in the PDMM, their trophic interaction strength depends on their relative body masses and the match between two kinds of abstract traits that characterise them as consumers and resources.
+Size preference is parameterized through a population-level predator-prey size ratio window \citep{rossberg12:_analytic_size_spectrum}.
+For a full description of the model, see \citeauthor{rossberg13:_food_webs_biodiv} (\citeyear{rossberg13:_food_webs_biodiv}, Chapter~22) and \OM~\ref{sec:popul-dynam-match}.

 In the parameterization used here, the model spans approximately five trophic levels and resolves species and their interactions over $17$ orders of magnitude in maturation body size (median range $10^{-15}$ to $10^{1.8}\,\mathrm{kg}$).
 Following \cite{fung13:_why_slow_recover}, species with maturation body sizes larger than $1\,\mathrm{g}$ are interpreted as fish.
-When numbering the $S$ species in the model from the largest to the smallest, so that the first $S_F$ species are the fish, population dynamics are described by ordinary differential equations of the form
+When numbering the $S$ species in the model from the largest to the smallest, so the first $S_F$ species are the fish, this leads to population dynamics of the general form

-The momentary population growth rate $g_i(\dots)$ of each species $i$ depends on its direct biological interactions with other species.
-The detailed structure of the functions $g_i(\dots)$ is given in \citep[Chapter~22]{rossberg13:_food_webs_biodiv}.
+where $t$ is time.
+The momentary growth rate $g_i(\dots)$ of the population biomass $B_i$ of each species $i$ depends on its direct biological interactions with other species.
 The parameters $F_i$ represent exploitation rates, and for each fish species $i$ the product $Y_i=F_iB_i$ is the yield from that species per unit time.
 Exploitation rates are proportional to adult fishing mortalities and typically attain numerically similar values \citep{shephard12:_size_celtic_sea}, hence our use of the symbol $F$.